Craigieburn - North West

 Craigieburn - North West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Craigieburn-North West is among the most culturally diverse areas in Australia, with 58.6% of its population born overseas and 74.2% speaking a language other than English at home.
-The dominant religion is Christianity, comprising 37.3% of Craigieburn-North West's population.
-However, the category 'Other' stands out, making up 15.9%, significantly higher than Greater Melbourne's average of 5.9%.
+Craigieburn-North West has a high level of cultural diversity, with 58.6% of its population born overseas and 74.2% speaking a language other than English at home.
+Christianity is the dominant religion in Craigieburn-North West, comprising 37.3% of its population.
+Notably, the category 'Other' makes up 15.9%, which is significantly higher than Greater Melbourne's average of 5.9%.

 Frequently Asked Questions - Diversity